 That puts quality managers in a tough spot.
 Making the business case for a quality management system is challenging when leadership underestimates the costs—and benefits—of supply chain quality.

-You don’t have to look far to find an example of catastrophic supply chain quality failures.
+You don’t have to look far to find an example of catastrophic failures.
 Contaminated raw materials used to manufacture 43 different Johnson & Johnson children’s products cost the company nearly $1 billion in lost sales.
 Plus, millions more in FDA fines and lost production due to shuttered factories, not to mention the incalculable reputational damage resulting from a consumer boycott.

 The fact is, manufacturers pay for supply chain quality, whether it’s in terms of negative consequences due to poor quality or making the investment upfront to prevent and avoid problems.
 Understanding that cost is fundamental in managing a profitable business.
 Here’s what you need to know to take a proactive approach to quality management.